crowdagger/crowbook/book_example/config.md

 Markdown files; if you don't, you'll also have to write a book first, but that's besides the scope of this document).

-The format is not very complicated.
+The format is not very complicated, and it looks a bit like YAML.
 This is an example of it:

 ```
 # metadata